miterion/fdamken.github.io/content/latex.md

 \usepackage{csquotes}
 \MakeOuterQuote{"}
 ```
-Now it is possible to just write `"as usual"` and it will be rendered `“using the correct quotes”` without any hassle.
+Now it is possible to just write `"using straight quotes"` and it will be rendered `“using the correct quotes”` without any hassle.
 `csquotes` automatically chooses the correct marks based in the language used in the `babel` package.